MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 Filter_addSubFilterDOUBLE(newFilter, "Temperature", SMALLER_THAN, 22);
 ```

 However, In most cases we aren't interested in whether or not just one particular filter is matching a data model, but rather if an entire filter list containing multiple filters matches a data model.

-For that purpose our tool provides an easy-to-use filter list interface.
+For that purpose our tool provides an easy-to-use filter list interface:

 ```c
 FilterList *newFilterList =  FilterList_create();